 Similarly, when we’ve talked to people who have accidentally misdirected emails, feeling pressurised frequently led to this mistakes - and it's not just those in stereotypically stressful jobs that can feel like this: simply using email can create this feeling.
 (The average office worker receives 121 emails per day, and answering an email can lead to 20+ minutes of unproductivity, temporarily decrease IQ by 10 points, lead to bad job performance, and leave workers frustrated!)
 Other factors that lead to misdirected emails like being tired or not feeling well, and sending emails using mobile devices have all had their parts to play in this issue.

 And this problem isn't going away.
-We recently obtained statics from the Information Commissioner's Office (ICO) that showed 60% of breaches to personal data this year were the result of human error, with 43% of these caused by incorrect disclosure.
+Statistics from the Information Commissioner's Office (ICO) showed 60% of breaches to personal data are the result of human error, with 43% of these caused by incorrect disclosure.
 Nearly one-fifth of these incidents (18%) were caused by emailing incorrect recipients, including failing to use to the Bcc field.

 What are the consequences of a misdirected email?

 Data privacy regulations are only getting more stringent.
-In Europe, GDPR set the tone for how organisations need to protect sensitive information in the digital age.
-In the US, we’re seeing states following this trend, with the California Consumer Privacy Act (AB-375) a little over two months away from being implemented and one of the strictest regulations when it comes to protecting data.
-The penalties for non-compliance can be severe – opening organisations up to significant fines and litigation from affected data subjects.
-Media coverage/reporting of the breach can have impacts on organisations’ reputations and, in some cases, limit the careers of the individual(s) involved.
+In Europe, GDPR set the tone for how organizations need to protect sensitive information in the digital age.
+In the US, we’re seeing states following this trend, with the California Consumer Privacy Act (AB-375) being one of the strictest regulations when it comes to protecting data.
+The penalties for non-compliance can be severe – opening organizations up to significant fines and litigation from affected data subjects.
+Media coverage/reporting of the breach can have impacts on organizations’ reputations and, in some cases, limit the careers of the individual(s) involved.